NakaSato/p2p/docs/transaction-flow-example.md

 4. **Cross-Campus Trading:** Expand to multiple university campuses
 5. **Government Integration:** Connect to national energy markets

 This example demonstrates the complete lifecycle of a P2P energy trade, from registration through physical energy delivery, showcasing the blockchain's role in facilitating transparent, efficient, and automated renewable energy trading within a campus microgrid environment.
+The oracle funding requirement ensures continuous automated operations and reliable data processing for market clearing activities.